jameselks/my-facebook-events/README.md

 # My Facebook Events
 Import Facebook events from an individual Facebook account to Wordpress posts.
 Then display them in a list or a map.
-This is still very early and should be considered a work in progress.

 Allows you to:
 - Download events that you've RSVP'd to from Facebook (including image)